 Reducing insulin in the blood through fasting gives your cells a break, and improves resistance to it.

-Congrats for getting this far along in my nerd safari.
+Congrats for getting this far along in my geeky magic carpet ride.
 You’re about 1/2 way through.
 If you want the simple supplementary checklist and Quickstart Guide to Fasting as a PDF download, get it right here.
 It’s free.